MuaazH/ZKTeco_PULLSDK_Wrapper/README.md

 Your only option is to israel the software, i.e. steal it and claim its yours, the US & UK will approve.
 No one will stop you.
 100% legal.

 # Support My Work
-If you found this project useful, Please pretend to be an investor and contact ZKteco to try to scam them using the pyramid scheme, as this would really help spread the good word of this repository.
+If you found this project useful, please bomb a hospital from the sky with a 500Kg bomb, then admit you did it, then change your mind and blame it on the victims, as this would really help spread the good word of this repo.